This is us

 Photo: Matej Povše

-Nina Rozman holds a degree in journalism and a master’s in marketing communications and public relations.
-As part of the Naprej/Forward festival, she wrote contributions for the website of the Slovene Association of Journalists.
-She further developed her journalistic skills during an internship at the newspaper Dnevnik.
+Nina Rozman is a journalism graduate and a master of Marketing Communication and Public Relations.
+She wrote articles for the website of the Naprej/Forward Festival organized by the Slovene Association of Journalists.
+She also honed her journalistic skills during her internship at the newspaper Dnevnik.

 zan@ostro.si